-These bugs (Colorado Potato Beetle) are a well known pest that target potatoes, tomatoes, eggplants and even your prized petunias!
+These pests (Colorado Potato Beetle) are a well known predator that target potatoes, tomatoes, eggplants and even our prized petunias!
 They not only thrive on the leaves, but are also known to feast on the fruit.
-If left unchecked, they will affect your garden’s yield and can kill young, tender plants.
+If left unchecked, they will affect your garden’s yield and can kill young, tender seedlings.

-You can get a step ahead of them by growing certain plants that repel them (in ideal locations).
-I’ve listed a few recommendations below along with a section of tips for getting rid of them (including recipes for a spray which can be used to help keep these pesky fellows at bay).
+You can get a step ahead of the beetles by growing certain plants that repel them (in ideal locations).
+I’ve listed a few recommendations below along with a section of tips that include recipes for a DIY spray which can be used to help keep these pesky fellows at bay.

-There are other insects also commonly referred to as potato bugs, I added those at the bottom with reference links for more information on them.
+There are other insects commonly confused with or misnamed as them, I added those at the bottom with reference links for more information.

-How To Spot An Infestation: If you find leaves have holes or are damaged, check underneath and look for larvae or eggs, they can be a yellow cluster of eggs or larvae with orange and black.
-If you spot them simply remove the infested part and destroy.
+How To Spot An Infestation: If you notice leaves with holes or other damage, check underneath.
+There will be a yellow cluster of eggs or larvae with orange and black.
+Simply remove the infested part and destroy.

-A good resource for pictures of the eggs, larvae and adult beetle along with more detailed information about this pest can be found here: University of Tennessee (pdf) .
+A good resource for pictures of the life cycle along with additional details about this pest can be found here: University of Tennessee (pdf).

-Natural Deterrents: These are recommended as being suitable for repelling them, intercrop between potatoes or in the space between rows.
+These are recommended as being suitable for repelling the beetles, intercrop between potatoes or in the space between rows.

 - Bush Beans

-- Catnip: Grow these in pots because it can be invasive…downside is that once the neighborhood cats figure out you’ve got the good stuff growing, you’ll be herding cats (use in more remote areas rather than city or towns).
+- Catnip: Grow these in pots because it can be invasive…downside is that once the neighborhood cats figure out you’ve got the good stuff, you’ll be herding cats (danger diminished in more remote areas rather than city or towns).

-- Manual control: Spot check leaves and shake off any that you see (or hand pick them off but make sure to wear gloves), dispose of immediately by crushing them.
+Manual control: Spot check leaves and shake off any that you see (or hand pick each one off but make sure to wear gloves), dispose of immediately by crushing their bodies.

-- Diatomaceous Earth: This is a non-toxic method of pest control, simply dust the leaves and surrounding soil with the powder and repeat after each rainfall.
+Diatomaceous Earth: This is a non-toxic method of pest control, simply dust the plant and surrounding soil with the powder and repeat after each rainfall.

-Keep In Mind: The larvae will go underground to pupate and then emerge as adults after 10 days or so, you’ll likely need to continue removal methods until all the adults and larvae have been dealt with.
+Keep In Mind: The larvae will go underground to pupate and then emerge as adults after 10 days or so, you’ll need to be diligent and continue removal methods until all of these have been dealt with.

 - Tansy or Marigold Infusion: Fill a pot with freshly picked tansy (or marigolds), cover with water and bring to a boil.
 Reduce to simmer and cook until liquid has been halved.
 Strain, cool and use as needed.